ststimac/stephaniestimac-blog/posts/2022/05/depeche-mode-fletch.md

 On the drive home one night, I popped _Music for the Masses_ in to my car's cassette player and that was it.
 It was the end and the beginning.

 I was hooked.
 I bought every album I could.
-I'd even go onto buy vinyl despite not owning a record player.
+I'd even go on to buy vinyl despite not owning a record player.
 I just wanted everything Depeche Mode.

 When they released a new album and toured in 2005/2006, my dad picked me up from school early, drove us across the state to Seattle for the concert, then drove us back home so I could be in class the next morning.